ibm-build-lab/terraform-ibm-cloud-pak/README.md

 ## Testing

-Some of the modules (CP4Apps and CP4MCM) provide a testing directory.
+Some of the modules provide a testing directory.
 To manually run a module test before committing the code:

 - go to the `<module>/testing` subdirectory
 - following instructions in `<module>/testing/README.md`